vporton/carbon-flow/README.md

 - retired carbon tokens.

-Each token has a token owner.
+Each non-retired token may have a token owner.
 Each token has either a parent token or no parent token.

-There are two "main tokens" (they have no parents):

-- the M+ token represents retired carbon credits;
-- the M- token represents non-retired carbon credits.

-The token owner whose ultimate ancestor is the owner of M- is called an _carbon credit authority_.
+The token owner is called an _carbon credit authority_.

-So, we have the M+ token _and_ a tree of tokens of child/parent relationships between authorities rooting in M- token (there may be more, see the next paragraph).
+So, we have the tokens _and_ a tree of tokens of child/parent relationships between authorities rooting in non-retired tokens with no parents (there may be more, see the next paragraph).

 Remark: In fact they are not trees but directed graphs.

-There may be token owners who are not authorities (either tokens unrelated with our carbon counting project (That's fine, there is no reason to use my project only for carbon counting, it may be useful also for something other.) or token owners temporarily not having M+ or M- as the ultimate ancestor).
+There may be token owners who are not authorities (either tokens unrelated with our carbon counting project (That's fine, there is no reason to use my project only for carbon counting, it may be useful also for something other.)

 A token owner can change its parent at any moment of time by its own will.
 (But if he does this, his token is disabled (unless now has no parent) and his swap limits (see below) are reset to zero until its new parent wishes to increase his limits.)

+TODO: Maybe we instead should have many-to-many child-parent relationship, with child enabling/disabling and parent setting limits?
+See also **Backward flow**

 ## Token flow

-Anybody can swap a child token he holds for the same amount of its parent token.
+Anybody can swap a child token he holds for an amount (by an exchange rate set by parent) of its parent token.

-It is useful to build a hieararchical system of authorities with the root in M- token.
+It is useful to build a hieararchical system of authorities with roots in international carbon tokens.

 ### Backward flow